toonarmycaptain/toonarmycaptain_blog_posts/blog-posts/getting-things-done/getting-things-done.md

 ---
 published: false
 title: "Getting things done.
-Or "how to solve problems""
+Or, "how to solve problems"."
 cover_image: ""
 description: "how to solve problems"
 tags: productivity, organization